rabblerouser/core/README.md

         npm start

-0. Re-bundling the UI

-    The frontend code must be re-compiled whenever it changes; `npm start` serves the compiled frontend code out of `/public`.
-We have a `postinstall` task that compiles any time `npm install` is run (i.e. on deployment).

-    When developing, the easiest way to keep the front-end up to date is to `cd` into the `src/frontend` directory and run the following command in a separate shell, which will watch the code and re-compile on changes.
-This can be run outside of the Vagrant VM, if you have `npm` installed on your host machine.

-        npm start

-### Tests

-0. Run server side tests

-        npm run serverTests

-0. Run client side tests

-        npm run test-frontend

-0. Run a specific server side test

-        NODE_ENV=test node --harmony node_modules/jasmine/bin/jasmine.js spec/integration/membersSpec.js

-0. Run smoke tests against an external target

-        NODE_ENV=test INSTANCE_URL=http://myinstance.mydomain.com node --harmony node_modules/jasmine/bin/jasmine.js spec/integration
+0. Verify that the app works - Point your browser at http://localhost:3000

+## Understanding this repository

+This repository is split into the following directories:

+ * `backend`: The backend node.js API
+ * `bin`: Utility scripts, mostly for build/deploy tasks
+ * `e2e`: End-to-end tests built with casperjs
+ * `frontend`: The frontend React.js webapp
+ * `provisioning`: Ansible scripts for environment setup (local and deployed)

+Because the frontend, backend, and E2E tests are all written in JavaScript, each one has its own `package.json` file for dependencies and tasks.
+There is also another `package.json` at the top-level of the repo, which simply orchestrates the tasks contained within the sub-projects.

+### I want to work on the backend code

+1. From the root directory, `npm install` - Compile the frontend assets and copy them into the backend/public
+2. From the backend directory: `npm test` - Test your backend changes
+3. From the root or backend directory: `npm start` - Run the server
+4. Load the app in your browser: `http://localhost:3000`

+### I want to work on the frontend code

+1. From the frontend directory: `npm test` - Test your frontend changes
+2. From the root or backend directory, **in a separate terminal**: `npm start` - Run the server
+3. From the frontend directory: `npm start` - Start the Webpack Dev Server, which watches files and re-compiles automatically
+4. Load the app in your browser: `http://localhost:8080`

 ### Linting

 We use ESLint to enforce a consistent style across the project.
 Linting of the frontend code is already part of the build, and the backend will be soon as well.
-To run ESLint use one of these commands:
+To run ESLint just do `npm run lint` in one of the frontend, backend, or e2e directories.

-    npm run lint-frontend
-    npm run lint-backend
-    npm run lint #does both

 To lint just a specific file or directory: